-Creating and approving a legal agreement within SaaS or elsewhere, is multi-faceted.
+Creating and approving legal agreements within enterprise businesses is multi-faceted.
 Contract creation must pass many sets of eyes before it is approved and signed.
 Letting your legal records float around unmonitored is about as smart as leaving your financial records out for unnecessary viewers.
-(So, it's not safe.)
-All companies need a safe repository for their legal agreements.
-Find a way to manage contracts so that all agreements, versions, and redlining is straightforward and organized. .

-Building agreements within multiple inboxes and numerous editors is unorganized and frustrating.
-Worse than that, it slows down contract execution rates significantly.
 The longer it takes to redline and publish, the longer the contract turnaround time.
-SaaS companies are fueled by returning customers and contract management is a crucial to that process.
-The key to getting more customers to sign, is having an actual agreement ready to send off for signature.
+One key way to get more customers to sign is to have an actual agreement ready to send off for signature.

-Hyperlinking to terms at the bottom of your page as a means of notifying your customers of their binding customer terms doesn't come close to doing enough.
-Customers should actually be notified via clickwrap agreement in order to provide proper acceptance of your terms.
+Hyperlinking to terms at the bottom of your page as a means of notifying your customers of their binding customer terms is one step to online contracting, but doesn't come close to doing enough.
+Customers should actually be notified via clickthrough (or clickwrap) agreement to provide proper acceptance of your terms.

 What about closing deals?
-Finalizing a sales agreement should take no more effort than sending an email prompting parties to review and accept agreement conditions with a simple eSignature.
+Finalizing a sales agreement should take no more effort than sending an email prompting parties to review and accept agreement conditions.
 If it’s difficult, it’s wrong.

-Ample notice to customers before newly provisioned documents are enforced is an absolute must.
-Failing to inform customers of new terms and online agreements includes failing to nurture your product.
+In order for your contracts to remain enforceable, you must notify customers when there has been a change in terms they already accepted.
+Failure to inform customers of new terms is failure to nurture your product.
 SaaS companies unnecessarily put themselves at risk when legal agreements aren’t implemented or managed properly.

 Establishing a well-rounded contract management plan early on will rid SaaS companies of these bothersome legal agreement mistakes.
 By avoiding these execution errors, and staying on top of SaaS trends, your company will no doubt flourish!